How I Travelled Across America with This Water Bottle Filter

 45 gallons is 5,760 fluid ounces.
 The daily amount we as humans should be drinking is about half our body weight (but in ounces).
 For a person weighing 200lbs, they should drink 100 oz of water.
 So for a 200lb person drinking their daily amount, the bottle would last approximately (5,760/100) 57.6 days, or about 2 months.

 The Aquaspace Survivor has become my go to travel water bottle not just for hikes but for everyday use.
-I usually fill it up before I leave home, keep it with me in the car, and have it on my desk at work.
-But even if I'm rushing and forget to fill it up, I don’t have to worry about it because pretty much anywhere I go will have a sink, faucet, or tap that I can fill up there.
+I usually try to fill it up before I leave home, or keep it with me in the car, or have it on my desk at work.
+But honestly I don't even have to worry about filling it up before I leave because pretty much anywhere I go will have a sink, faucet, or tap that I can fill up there.

-If I’m walking in the woods, hiking in national parks, or climbing a mountain, it's the first thing I pack.
-There’s no better source than fresh from a spring or stream.
-In my experience, whether you’re on a local hike, camping off the grid, or just trying to avoid the nasty tap water at work, the Survivor bottle will give you the clean, filtered water you're looking for.
+If I’m walking on a trail here in my new home in the Pacific Northwest, or hiking in national parks, or climbing a mountain – it's always in my pack.
+There’s no better source of water than fresh from a spring or stream.
+In my experience, whether you’re on a local hike, camping off the grid, trying to avoid the nasty tap water at work, or just want a solid emergency filter, the Survivor bottle will give you the filtered water you're looking for.

 Leave a comment